cryptSky/CarND-Advanced-Lane-Finding/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image, here I use functions from threshold.py file.
+I used a combination of color and gradient thresholds to generate a binary image, here I use functions from [threshold.py](threshold.py) file.
 Main function where everything happens is  `cdmg_threshold`.

  After some time of figuring out what combination of color and gradient thresholds will work good most of the time, I decided to use several approaches.
 As the first component I used combination of color gradient from HLS color space and x gradient direction.
 I've figured out that as lane lines are in most cases yellow and white, their upper and lower bounds in the HLS color space are the following: white - from[  0, 185,   0] to [255, 255, 255] and yellow - from [ 0,   0, 40] to [255, 255, 255].
 This mask is then merged with thresholded x direction gradient.
 You can find this functionality inside  `color_gradient_threshold ` function.
 Then I compute gradient magnitude threshold and gradient directions threshold in `mag_thresh` and `dir_thresh` functions.
-Finally, in `cdmg_threshold` I combine these 3 masks into one by using weighted sum of those, you can see it on line 151 of threshold.py.
+Finally, in `cdmg_threshold` I combine these 3 masks into one by using weighted sum of those, you can see it on line 151 of [threshold.py](threshold.py).
 Because color is the most important here it has weight of 2, magnitude and direction have weight of 1.
-Later, when I search for the lines, inside `find_lane_lines` method from ```AdvancedLaneRecognizer ``` class. in project.py file, I mask resulting weights by thresholding them by 1.2: everything greater than 1.2 becomes one, evrything lower than 1.2 becomes zero (lines 233, 234 from project.py file).
+Later, when I search for the lines, inside `find_lane_lines` method from ```AdvancedLaneRecognizer ``` class.
+In [project.py](project.py) file, I mask resulting weights by thresholding them by 1.2: everything greater than 1.2 becomes one, evrything lower than 1.2 becomes zero (lines 233, 234 from [project.py](project.py) file).

 Here's an pipeline example of my output for this step.